Paulina-Kimak/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-on-aaeon.rst

 Run Demo
 ----------------

-Run the following script to launch the Follow-me application tutorial on the Aaeon robot.
+To launch the Follow-me application tutorial on the Aaeon robot, use the following ROS 2 launch file.

    .. code-block::

       source /opt/ros/humble/setup.bash
-      /opt/ros/humble/share/tutorial_follow-me/launch/aaeon_followme_launch.py
+      ros2 launch tutorial_follow_me aaeon_followme_launch.py

 After executing the above command, you can observe that the robot detecting the target within a tracking radius (~0.5 - 0.7 m) and subsequently following the moving target person.